 Marijuana occupies a complicated position among the substances used to alleviate symptoms associated with cancer and cancer treatment.
-On the one hand, nearly half of U.S. states, mostly in the far west, northeast, and upper midwest, have legalized Cannabis (the plant from which marijuana is derived) for medical purposes.
-Others have legalized just one ingredient from the Cannabis plant.
-On the other hand, federal law prohibits the prescription or possession of marijuana, and it is not approved by the U.S. Food and Drug Administration (FDA) for any medical purpose.
+On the one hand, most U.S. states have legalized cannabis (the plant from which marijuana is derived) for medical purposes.
+On the other hand, federal law prohibits the prescription or possession of marijuana.

 Although cannabis has been used for medicinal purposes for millennia in some societies, and regulations are shifting, stigma around its use persists.
 It has made research and clinical application difficult while exacerbating issues of social justice and equity.
 Still, early research has shown it may be helpful for patients experiencing side-effects from chemotherapy like nausea.
 The bottom line for patients interested in using medical cannabis is to discuss its possible role with their care team.

 Cannabis is not approved by the U.S. Food and Drug Administration (FDA) for any medical purpose, but some drugs with isolated compounds from cannabis have been approved.
 These discrepancies put cannabis in something of a gray zone for medical use.

 Right now, there is no research showing that cannabis can effectively treat cancer.
 The strongest evidence suggests that it helps reduce nausea and vomiting that may be caused by some chemotherapies.
 According to the National Cancer Institute (NCI), certain chemicals in marijuana, including delta-9-THC, bind to brain cell receptors that help control nausea and vomiting.